20 Things in Your Home You Didn’t Realize You Should Be Cleaning

 Don't skimp on scrubbing these insidiously filthy spots.

-We get it—household chores are absolutely no fun.
+We get it: Household chores are no fun.
 There’s a reason why the term “spring cleaning” exists—because most of us leave the bulk of our cleaning to do only once a year.
 Though, according to a study conducted by Clorox, the maestros of cleanliness, people actually tend to be happier after cleaning their home.
 In fact, 53 percent of the 2,000 people surveyed claimed to feel happier after just an extra hour of cleaning per week.

 But before you break out the cleaning supplies (and the requisite bottle of wine), you should learn about all of the spots you need to clean—because it’s a good bet you’re missing a few.
 Like your hair brushes?
 Or your heating vents?
+Or your gaming consoles?
 (Yeah, we thought so…) If cleanliness is godliness, the path to a higher power starts here.
 And for more ways to unleash your inner cleaning machine, check out these 20 Products That Make Cleaning So Much Easier.

 How many times a day do you touch your remote controls?
 And how many times can you honestly say you’ve cleaned yours?
 We’re guessing it’s probably close to zero.
 According to a study conducted by the University of Virginia, found that half the remote controls tested contained cold viruses.
 To get rid of these germs once and for all, you can either grab an alcohol wipe and apply a quick scrub, or wash them by hand at least once a month.
 And for more ways to keep your house in tip-top shape, check out these 20 Genius House-Cleaning Tricks That Will Blow Your Mind.